AlexandraAlter/django-cornucopia/README.md

 # django-cornucopia
-A Django application of the Cornucopia image hosting system
+A Django app containing the Cornucopia image hosting system